 | list_pending | Returns all messages currently awaiting approval in the mailbox's oversight queue, with their content and metadata. | Q Developer surfaces pending outbound messages in the terminal so a developer can review them before approving from the dashboard. |

-| tag_email | Applies one or more string tags to an email.
+| set_tags | Applies one or more string tags to an email.
 Tags are queryable via `check_inbox` and useful for routing, triage, and analytics. | Q Developer tags inbound emails as `p0-bug`, `billing`, or `feature-request` after classifying them by content. |

-| search_contacts | Searches the contact history associated with a mailbox by name, email address, or domain.
-Returns send/receive history and tags. | Q Developer looks up a sender's contact record to check prior support interactions before drafting a reply. |
+| search_contacts | Searches the contact history associated with the account by name, email address, or domain.
+Returns matching contacts with their tags. | Q Developer looks up a sender's contact record to check prior support interactions before drafting a reply. |

 | create_mailbox | Provisions a new mailbox with a specified address, oversight mode, and optional webhook URL for inbound events. | Q Developer creates a dedicated `[email protected]` mailbox as part of a CI/CD setup script. |